Sequential Auditing for f-Differential Privacy: Experiments

 In this section, we demonstrate that our sequential pipeline fits together with the recent emerging one-run DP-SGD auditing paradigm~\cite{steinke2023privacy}, in which a single DP-SGD training~\cite{AbadiCGMMT016, DeBerradaHayesSmithBalle22} run simultaneously evaluates many (Dirac) canaries and provides multiple sequences of per-training-step observations for auditing.
 Concretely, we instantiate our method in a realistic DP-SGD setting using the now-standard whitebox canary methodology~\cite{nasr2023tight} from recent DP-SGD auditing work: the auditor injects Dirac canaries and records step-wise intermediate statistics from the noised and clipped gradient during the private training.

 Following~\cite{nasr2023tight}, at each DP-SGD step $t$, we extract a scalar observation for a fixed canary by taking the dot product between the (clipped and noised) gradient and a fixed canary direction.
 We then aggregate the per-step observations of a canary into a single scalar by averaging over training steps.
 We denote these averaged scores by $\{X_i\}_{i=1}^n$ for the canary-included world and by $\{Y_i\}_{i=1}^n$ for the no-canary world, where $n$ is the number of (independent) canaries used per side.
+The Dirac canary direction is chosen to create a detectable gradient-inner-product signal for the resulting neighboring pair, which does not necessarily yield a worst-case neighboring pair.

 To instantiate our sequential pipeline in Algorithm~\ref{alg:seq-audit}, it suffices to define a classifier using \textproc{BuildClassifier} from samples $\{X_i\}$ and $\{Y_i\}$.
 We adopt the simple threshold rules presented in Section \ref{sec:4.2}, where $\{\phi_\eta\}_{\eta\in\mathbb{R}}$ is given by